Assignment One Discussion Page

 Assignment One: Beginning Logframes

-Welcome back to Online Learning at the Center and the second course in this series, OL 202 Designing and Funding Non Profit Projects.
+Welcome back to Online Learning at the Center and the second course in this series, OL 342 Project Architecture: Managing for Impact.

 Getting Started: Beginning Logframes

-In the last course, OL 201, we worked with community need to develop a project—and the last step was to place our goals, sub goals and outputs into a planning matrix.
+In the last course, From the Ground Up, we worked with community need to develop a project—and the last step was to place our goals, sub goals and outputs into a planning matrix.
 In this course we’re going to begin the process of turning that matrix into a full-fledged logical framework—or logframe.

 A logframe is a planning tool that helps us to organize our project so that we can achieve our project goals.
 It is also a management tool that helps us to manage the project so that it will run efficiently and achieve the impact that we planned.